echasnovski/mini.nvim/readmes/mini-clue.md

   The best suggested practice is to manually create mappings with descriptions (`desc` field in options), as they will be automatically used inside clue window.

+- Triggers are implemented as special buffer-local mappings.
+This leads to several caveats:
+    - They will override same regular buffer-local mappings and have precedence over global one.

+      Example: having set `<C-w>` as Normal mode trigger means that there should not be another `<C-w>` mapping.

+    - They need to be the latest created buffer-local mappings or they will not function properly.
+Most common indicator of this is that some mapping starts to work only after clue window is shown.

+      Example: `g` is set as Normal mode trigger, but `gcc` from 'mini.comment' doesn't work right away.
+This is probably because there are some other buffer-local mappings starting with `g` which were created after mapping for `g` trigger.
+Most common places for this are in LSP server's `on_attach` or during tree-sitter start in buffer.

+      To check if trigger is the most recent buffer-local mapping, execute `:<mode-char>map <trigger-keys>` (like `:nmap g` for previous example).
+Mapping for trigger should be the first listed.

+      This module makes the best effort to work out of the box and cover most common cases, but it is not full proof.
+The solution here is to ensure that triggers are created after making all buffer-local mappings: run either `MiniClue.setup()` or `MiniClue.ensure_buf_triggers()`.

 - Due to technical difficulties, there is no full proof support for Operator-pending mode triggers (like `a`/`i` from 'mini.ai'):
     - Doesn't work as part of a command in "temporary Normal mode" (like after `<C-o>` in Insert mode) due to implementation difficulties.
     - Can have unexpected behavior with custom operators.